HUBioDataLab/DrugApp/README.md

     * **to_be_predicted** folder contains drug indication pairs together with all features for ongoing clinical trials.
     * **unique_drugs** folder contains unique FDA-approved and FDA-unapproved drugs together with randomly selected indications and all other features used for the construction of model as well as for the determination of evaluation metrics and feature importances.
 *	**scripts** folder includes script files required for the construction of model for predicting drug approval as well as for the determination of evaluation metrics and feature importances.
-*	**results** folder contains prediction results of all disease groups for ongoing clinical trials.
+*	**results** folder contains prediction results of each disease group for ongoing clinical trials.

 **Dependencies:**